Generation 1

 According to the family, he apparently suffered on-going effects from being exposed to mustard gas which severely affected his health over the years.
 The beauty and serenity of the Central Otago highlands were a stark contrast to the mud and filth, noise and deprivations of the Western Front in Belgium in late 1917.
 The clean air of Central Otago would have helped alleviate the symptoms of the mustard gas on his respiratory system.

 Thomas died on 5 June 1962 aged 81 years.
 At the time he was a resident at the Montecillo Home in Dunedin.
 He is buried in the War Graves section of Andersons Bay Cemetery, Block 29S, Plot 2.
+In his Will he left his four sisters a small sum of money, and his two nephews John Braithwaite and Raymond Johnson the remainder of his meagre estate.
+It is not known what happened to his war medals.

 His death notice in the newspaper read: